-ID# Business Feature Require ment Type Potential Application(s)Im pacted ("Resources with Approved Changes Becoming Effective") uses a date range filters.
-OCC- BRQ51 40 Identify Number of Implied Starts in RDT for use in calculating SUC and TC opportunity cost adders (Start limitation type): Core MF RDT GRDT shall be modified to add a new field for MSG resource for use-limited resources to identify the number of implied starts: integration This field shall be per configuration (for all configurations).
-This field is required only for all use- limited MSG resources.
-For MSG plant level, this field shall be null.
-For each MSG transition, MF shall derive the number of implied starts as follows: Max (0, [Number of Implied starts of To Configuration - Number of Implied starts of From Configuration]) Note: For existing use-limited MSG resources records, where the number of implied starts on configuration level is null, the number of implied starts per transition shall stay null until the former fields are populated by SC.
-Null records shall not be converted to 0. • For non-use-limited resources, the number of implied starts field shall not be required and there shall be no validation rules for it. • For non-MSG resources, number of implied starts field shall not be in the GRDT.
+ID# Business Feature Require ment Type Potential Application(s)Im pacted Note: For existing use-limited MSG resources records, where the number of implied starts on configuration level is null, the number of implied starts per transition shall stay null until the former fields are populated by SC.
+Null records shall not be converted to 0.
+For non-use-limited resources, the number of implied starts field shall not be required and there shall be no validation rules for it.
+For non-MSG resources, number of implied starts field shall not be in the GRDT.
 MF shall default it this field to 1 for use by internal ISO downstream applications.
-Notes: Number of implied starts is the number of starts of physical units within an ISO modeled use-limited MSG configuration.
+Notes: • Number of implied starts is the number of starts of physical units within an ISO modeled use-limited MSG configuration.
 It should be the same resolution level, on which the MSG configuration will submit the use-limit limitation of number of starts.
 The start has to contribute to the use-limitation number of starts to in order to be counted as a start.

-Template Version: 4 🍣 California ISO Technology Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016

-ID# Business Feature Require ment Type Potential Application(s)Im pacted The ISO market is modeled on MSG configuration start level, where use-limit constraints are submitted and modeled on implied start level.
+The ISO market is modeled on MSG configuration start level, where use-limit constraints are submitted and modeled on implied start level.
 The number of implied starts for an MSG configuration shall be measured from the MSG resource being entirely off to being started directly to that configuration.
 The number of implied starts shall be submitted for every configuration of MSG resources that are registered as use-limited resource.
 The supporting documentation that are provided during the use-limit registration process shall also support the number of implied starts.

+Template Version: 4 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016

-Implementation Notes for Number of Implied Starts Data (Configuration Level): Initialization Update Rule: No change to existing data New Data Rule: Validation Rule: All configurations for use-limited MSG resources shall have a provided value.
-Implementation Notes for Number of Implied Starts Data (MSG Transition): Initialization Update Rule: No change to existing data New Data Rule: For each use-limited MSG resources, the value for Number of Implied Starts shall be calculated by MF as :
+ID# Business Feature Require ment Type Potential Application(s)Im pacted Implementation Notes for Number of Implied Starts Data (Configuration Level): Initialization Update Rule: No change to existing data New Data Rule: Validation Rule: All configurations for use-limited MSG resources shall have a provided value.
+Implementation Notes for Number of Implied Starts Data (MSG Transition): Initialization Update Rule: No change to existing data New Data Rule: For each use-limited MSG resources, the value for Number of Implied Starts shall be calculated by MF as : Max (0, [Number of Implied starts of To Configuration - Number of Implied starts of From Configuration]) If Number of Implied starts of From- and To- Configurations are null, this value shall be null.
+MF will not convert null to 0.
+This value will be calculated at materialized view level. ↔ Note: Refer to Appendix-4 for a numerical example of SUC and TC bid cap calculations for MSG resources.
+OCC- BRQ51 50 Resource use-limited eligible flag: Core (Existing MF

-Template Version: 4 🍣 California ISO Technology Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016
+Template Version: 4 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016